sean-seaman/MicToggle/README.md

 There's some cool wizardry in there made by VxE of the AutoHotKey forums which allows for windows behind the visual indicator to be interacted with by opening a hole in the window, I do not claim it as my own.
 Got it [here](https://autohotkey.com/board/topic/34900-mouse-click-through-window/).

-My friend made me a mic icon.
+My friend made me the mic icon.
 Thank you, Jesse.